Maria Theresia (miniseries): Part 1

 Franz Stephan initially rejects the proposal.
 The Prussian Prince Friedrich is meanwhile already getting married, so Prussia also demands the marriage between Maria Theresa and Franz Stephan, considered weak and harmless from the Prussian point of view.
 Maria Theresa learns that Prince Eugene wanted to sell her to Prussia; however, he is already dying, and on his deathbed he recommends Count Philipp Kinsky as his successor.

 After Spannagel initiated Franz Stephan into the political and military situation, he finally agreed to Maria Theresa's proposal.
 On the birthday of Maria Theresa's mother, Franz Stephan accepted the conditions and asked for Maria Theresa's hand.
-Count Philipp Kinsky is not very enthusiastic about this, and at the birthday party they receive the news of Prince Eugen's death.
+Count Philipp Kinsky is not very enthusiastic about this, and at the birthday party they receive the news of Prince Eugene's death.
 Franz Stephan and Maria Theresia get married and Maria Theresa later gives birth to her first two daughters; as in her parents' case, the longed-for male descendant is still missing.
 To escape life at the court, Franz Stephan and Maria Theresa move to Tuscany.
 Franz Stephan is planning to set up a cotton factory based on the English model and is successful in finding investors interested in it.
 Kinsky arrives to Tuscany to bring them the news that Charles VI has suffered a serious hunting accident, resulting in his death.